Rosewood1985/ai-sports-edge/memory-bank/progress.md

 - Replaced ThemedView with AccessibleThemedView
 - Added appropriate accessibility labels, hints, and roles
 - Enhanced screen reader experience for settings options, switches, and menu items

+11. `feat(accessibility): Enhance PaymentScreen with accessible components`

+- Replaced Text components with AccessibleThemedText with proper semantic types
+- Replaced View components with AccessibleThemedView
+- Replaced TouchableOpacity with AccessibleTouchableOpacity
+- Added proper heading hierarchy (h1 for title, h2 for sections)
+- Added appropriate accessibility labels, roles, and hints for all elements
+- Enhanced screen reader experience for payment form and card input
+- Added accessibility properties to the Stripe CardField component
+- Improved focus order through the payment flow
+- Made validation errors and loading states accessible to screen readers

 ### Next Steps